unbaiat/atomic-red-team/Windows/Credential_Access/Account_Manipulation.md

 ## Example 2

-If successful, the Administrator account will be renamed with `HaHaHa_` followed by 4 to 8 digits.
+If successful, a new service will be installed on the system.
+The service will rename on startup the Administrator account with `HaHaHa_` followed by 4 to 8 digits.

     $x = Get-Random -Minimum 2 -Maximum 99
     $y = Get-Random -Minimum 2 -Maximum 99